(close)

 Terminal Moraine (1980)

 Melbourne is a big music town, and back in the late ’70s and early ’80s, CHCMC emerged as a space on the margins of the mainstream where experiments and shifts in cultural discourse played out, both performatively and audibly, to a small but growing audience.
-The Centre provided a safe space for emerging artists and their temporal art-making that didn’t fit commercial and academic expectations.
+The Centre provided a supportive space for emerging artists and their temporal art-making that didn’t fit commercial and academic expectations.

 As I now see it, CHCMC was a site where postmodernism 1 emerged in Australian art practice, although none of us were familiar with the term at that time.
 Initially evident among younger performers, including my own generation, this emergence involved both intuitive and deliberate deconstructions of modernist artistic and cultural methods and aesthetics, occasionally challenging the approaches of older CHCMC artists who’s creative pathways were informed by a counter-culture practice that still drew on modernist methods.
-Revisiting all the works within this archive today, I find them all intriguing, making it challenging now for the visitor to distinguish between these two creative philosophies.
-I also recognise influences in my own music from older composers like Warren Burt.
-But it is still worth acknowledging that as these different creative ontologies rubbed up against each other at CHCMC it created a creative friction that was ultimately productive for all.
+Revisiting all the works within this archive today, I find them all equally intriguing, making it challenging now for the visitor to distinguish between these two creative ontologies.
+Listening back, I recognise influences in my own music from older composers like Warren Burt.
+But it is still worth acknowledging that as these different creative approaches rubbed up against each other at CHCMC it created a creative friction that was ultimately productive for all.

 And so, for the keen listener, these recordings capture a dialectic of aesthetics, derived through modern and postmodern creative methods and through framings that were variously expressed through the music, performance, film and video.
 For example, the slightly older composers tended to experiment with inner musical structures and processes, while us younger composers concerned themselves with external structures, such musical context and the spectacle of performance.